 College Application and Deferral Process

 Most students will apply to college before their gap year to avoid the stress of applications during their year off.
 However, some colleges have term-specific acceptances and require students to apply the year they intend to enroll.
-Speak to your college counselor or to the admissions office directly to ensure that the college your child wants to attend allows deferrals.
+Speak to the college counselor or to the admissions office directly to ensure that the college your child wants to attend allows deferrals.

 Financing a Gap Year

 Although it is possible to do a gap year on a budget, they can get expensive.
 Therefore, it is important to have a financial plan so that the year does not break the bank.
 Unless your child intends to take a paid job for the year, which some students do, a gap year means another year on your dime.
-There are scholarships, grants, and other resources available that you and your child can research to help pay for the year.
+There are scholarships, grants and other resources available that you and your child can research to help pay for the year.
 Students intending to volunteer can fundraise or crowd-raise to pay for volunteer programs.
 Students wishing to do an adventure trip can do it for charity and find sponsors to support them.
 However, a gap year does not necessarily mean your child flies around the world volunteering or traveling.
 Gap years can mean different things for different students and can take place close to home or on the other side of the planet.
-See our list of program options below to see which one makes the most financial sense for you or your child.
+See our list of program options below to find which one makes the most financial sense for you or your child.

 Planning a Gap Year

-Official Gap Year Programs
+Gap Year Programs:

 - Bridgton Academy